joomla/jissues/Documentation/Applications/Debug.md

 * PHP error log

 The supported "events" are written to separate log files.
-Unsupported events go to the `500.log`.
+Unsupported events go to the `error.log`.